SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part4-free-portfolio-template-html-css-javascript.md

 Only when you are happy with how the page looks for you progress to the JavaScript section.

+## JavaScript fundamentals - a reductionist view

+The key characteristics of JavaScript as a programming language are:-

+1) JavaScript needs an environment in which it operates, in the frontend this is the browser in the backend, it is the Node environment which uses JavaScript outside the browser

+2) It is a script that is compiled by the browser's JavaScript Engine

+3) The JavaScript engine then reads or parses the code and executes the commands that are written in the body of the code

+4) JavaScript is dependent on an "event" or a user interaction and uses this event to run a block of commands or code.
+For example the `onClick` event will be triggered and a code block or set of commands run when a user clicks on a button, link or a part of the website.
+There are several other events like `onMouseOver` that is when the mouse is moved over an HTML element or part of a page or `onSubmit` when a button is clicked to submit form data, are some other examples.

-## How JavaScript uses the DOM-tree to change behaviour of HTML and CSS tags and selectors
+5) JavaScript can use the DOM-tree to change the behaviour of HTML and CSS.
 JavaScript can target each HTML tag and CSS selector.
-It can target these tags and selectors because browsers read HTML and CSS and converts these files into a Document Object Model (DOM).
+It can target these tags and selectors because browsers read HTML and CSS and programs that run inside the browser engine, converts these files into a Document Object Model (DOM).

+There is [a more detailed section on fullstack JavaScript](https://sumisastri.github.io/dev-blogs/fullstack-JavaScript/) in this blog.

+## How JavaScript changes the behaviour of HTML and CSS tags and selectors

+To understand the power of JavaScript and how it can change HTML and CSS tags and selectors, it is useful to understand a little more about how browsers parse information on a web page.

+Once a browser sees a JavaScript `<script>` tag injected into a `.html` page, it will parse the JavaScript first and only then read the HTML and CSS files.
+This injection of JavaScript into HTML is known as "hydration" of the DOM-tree.

 The DOM, is like a tree is representing every branch of the HTML document and its CSS styling.

 This DOM-tree is stored in memory or the cache of the computer.
-The DOM is an API, that queries HTML and CSS and returns an object, of all the HTML elements on a page in a tree-like structure.JavaScript accesses this DOM-tree and then is run on each node (the individual HTML elements on a page) and then mutates or changes the node's behaviour.
-The DOM-tree is mutated or morphed, node by node (or HTML element by HTML element) in this process of hydration.
+The DOM is an API, that queries HTML and CSS and returns an object, of all the HTML elements on a page in a tree-like structure.

+JavaScript accesses this DOM-tree and then is run on each node (the individual HTML elements on a page) and then mutates or changes the node, or the HTML element or CSS attribute's behaviour.

+JavaScript can therefore mutate or morph the DOM-tree node by node (or HTML element by HTML element/ CSS attribute by CSS attribute).
+This process of injecting JavaScript into each node, element and attribute is therefore called the process of hydration.

+Interpreting how the change is created is called "diffing" or checking how one version differs from the other, the differential.
+Algorithmns, or code blocks written to check the "diff" or differential, perform an operation that is known as "tree-shaking".

+Hydration is performed to change the behaviour of an HTML element or CSS selector, while tree-shaking is performed to understand how this change has been created.

-This illustration from FreeCodeCamp [https://www.freecodecamp.org/]shows how the tree cascades from the head (and the meta-data in the boiler plate) to the body and all the elements within the body tags.
+This illustration from [FreeCodeCamp](https://www.freecodecamp.org/)shows how the tree cascades from the head (and the meta-data in the boiler plate) to the body and all the elements within the body tags.

-JavaScript accesses these elements and uses functions - or blocks of code, a set of rules or instructions - to change the behaviour of these elements.
+JavaScript accesses these elements and uses functions - or algorithms,or blocks of code, or a set of rules or instructions which are all synonmns - to change the behaviour of HTML element and CSS attributes.

-Go back to the Traffic Light Pen [https://codepen.io/sumisastri/pen/zyzPZm]
+With this broad overview, you can now go back to the Traffic Light Pen [https://codepen.io/sumisastri/pen/zyzPZm]

-Go to this function written on Line 15
+Go to this function written on Line 15 to deconstruct it:-

 ```JavaScript
 function illuminateGreen() {